EDe-Graft/EDe-Graft/README.md

 ---

 ## 🏆 About Me
-A **4.0 GPA Computer Science student** at William Paterson University with expertise in full-stack development, AI/ML, and cloud technologies.
+A **4.0 GPA Computer Science student** at William Paterson University with expertise in full-stack mobile and web development, AI/ML, and cloud technologies.
 Passionate about building scalable solutions that bridge technology and education.

 🔹 **Valedictorian** (2017) | 🏅 **NSMQ Finalist** | 🏆 **Innovation Hub Award Winner**
 🔹 Built systems serving **50,000+ users** | Reduced latency by **40%** in production apps